MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 In some organizations, the domain controllers aren't directly connected to the internet, but are connected through a web proxy connection, and SSL inspection and intercepting proxies are not supported for security reasons.
 In such cases, your proxy server must allow the data to directly pass from the Defender for Identity sensors to the relevant URLs without interception.

-If you're using a proxy, we recommend that you configure your proxy together with the sensor installation using command line switches.

-If you've previously configured your proxy using legacy options, including WiniNet or a registry key update, you'll need to make any changes using the method you used originally.
-For more information, see [Configure proxy settings (legacy methods)](../sensor-settings.md#configure-proxy-settings-legacy-methods).

 > [!IMPORTANT]
 > Microsoft does not provide a proxy server.
 This article describes how to ensure that the required URLs are accessible via a proxy server that you configure.
 >